 Who are you?
 No, really, who are you?
 As Hannah Arendt once noted, “The moment we want to say who somebody is, our very vocabulary leads us astray into saying what he is; we get entangled in a description of qualities he necessarily shares with others like him.”
 (1)

 Arendt meant that who we are is defined socially by how we relate to others and the roles we play in society.
 Defining the core ‘who’ of someone’s being is almost impossible without also asking ‘in relation to what?’
 Who am I?
 I am Paul.
 I am a man, a husband, a father, a brother, a son, a soldier, a citizen, and a human being.
 These are some of the broadly inclusive identities that define who I am in relation to my wider social world.
 They are inclusive because they more easily allow for complementary connections with other identities.

 Even if we can't directly share another identity, we can complement it.
 A husband is in relation to a wife, and vice versa.
 A father is in relation to his children.
 A citizen is in relation to his nation or community.

 Implied here is a reciprocal relationship bonded by a responsibility to others.
 Complementary identities are like puzzle pieces, each unique but fitting together perfectly to form a greater whole.
-These identities are healthy because they promote mutual social connections between individuals, which in turn nurture the community's well-being.
+These identities are healthy because they promote mutual social connections between individuals and nurture the community's well-being.